 Impacts of Unconventional Gas (and Oil)

 The amount of water used in these processes and the amount of waste produced are also major issues.
 In Colorado farmers are losing access to water as fracking companies buy up supplies.
-Meanwhile the vast streams toxic and radioactive waste is a nightmare to dispose of, and attempts to get rid of this waste by injecting it into the ground are causing large numbers of earthquakes.
+Meanwhile the vast streams of toxic and radioactive waste are a nightmare to dispose of, and attempts to get rid of this waste by injecting it into the ground are causing large numbers of earthquakes.